 Key Takeaways

-- 34-year-old Abdullah Albadri convicted of preparing terrorist acts and possessing bladed articles
+- Abdullah Albadri was convicted of preparing an act of terrorism and possession of two bladed weapons.

 The verdict comes two days after two Jewish men were stabbed in north London in what police described as a suspected terrorist incident, adding to heightened fears within Britain's Jewish community.
 Last month, a pro-Iranian group claimed online that it targeted the embassy with drones carrying 'dangerous substances', though police later found no hazardous materials.